 And slipped away with her.”

-Though this horror book never made it to the bestseller lists, it was a modest hit thanks in part to Kurt Cobain, who frequently mentioned that it was one of his favorite reads.
-He liked it so much, in fact, he wrote a song about it and put it on the 1993 In Utero album.
+This horror book was a modest hit thanks in part to Kurt Cobain, who frequently mentioned that it was one of his favorite reads.
+He liked it so much, in fact, he wrote a song about it and put it on his band's 1993 album In Utero.
 The book is about a man who kills young women and captures their scents in order to make the perfect perfume.
 I won’t spoil the ending for you—and neither does “Scentless Apprentice.”